How to Set Up a Remote Patient Monitoring System

 With that out of the way, let’s talk about what qualifies as an eligible patient to you.

 Identifying - Step 1.
-Break Population Into Segments
+Break the Population Into Segments

 The first consideration is Medicare Part-B enrollment, which covers most of the cost of RPM.
 Medicare Advantage and Medicare Replacement plans also cover a significant portion of the cost.
 Most secondary insurance plans cover the remaining costs.